ddev/ddev/docs/content/users/quickstart.md

 !!!note "Turning off settings management completely"

-    If you do *not* want DDEV-Local to create or manage settings files, set `disable_settings_management: true` in your `.ddev/config.yaml` or `ddev config --disable-settings-management` and you will be the only one that edits or updates settings files.
+    If you do *not* want DDEV to create or manage settings files, set `disable_settings_management: true` in your `.ddev/config.yaml` or `ddev config --disable-settings-management` and you will be the only one that edits or updates settings files.

 The `ddev config` command attempts to create a CMS-specific settings file with DDEV credentials pre-populated.